darkfeline/animanager/doc/commands.rst

 Cleans up registered series in the config (see :ref:`register`).

-Removes all registered series in the config file that have been completed.
+Removes all registered series in the config file that have been completed or dropped.

 drop
 ^^^^